The Omohundro Institute and the Folger Institute at the Folger Shakespeare Library are pleased to offer a joint short-term fellowship.

 The OI-FI fellowships supports scholars—from advanced graduate students to senior scholars—with strong interests in early America, broadly understood.
 Scholars of Atlantic history, colonial history, literary studies, performance history, and material culture are encouraged to apply.

 Fellows make use of the collections at the Folger Shakespeare Library for one month as well as participate in the Folger Institute’s intellectual community.

 Fellowships carry a stipend of $2,500 per month.
-Applicants should submit an electronic file with a brief project description (1,000 words maximum) and a c.v. by clicking here.
-In addition, two letters of recommendation should be sent directly to the Omohundro Institute via e-mail (firstname.lastname@example.org).
+Applicants should be prepared to submit an electronic file with a brief project description (1,000 words maximum), a c.v., and two letters of recommendation.

 Regarding the Collections at the Folger Library